 - # 11 Kitesurfing and windurfing – Due to strong winds from May to September, Oman is an absolute paradies for kitesurfing and windsurfing.
 There are many good places, but experts say you cannot miss with the Masirah Island!
 If you like water sports, one of the best things to do in Oman, is to try these popular sports.

 No matter what your interests are, I am sure travel to Oman will not disappoint you.
 Massive tourism has not discovered Oman yet and that is probably the main reason, why this Arab country is full with real, charming and hospitable people.
 We have completely fallen in love in Oman and we know we will be back again one day!
 There are many things to do in Oman, which we have not done and seen, so we cannot wait to be back.

 More photos about Oman travel here.

-You can read our article about Oman travel, published in an In-Flight Magazine Adria Airways here.
+You can read our article about things to do in Oman, published in an In-Flight Magazine Adria Airways here.